-The layered construction of the touchscreen monitor contains air, and air bubbles may occasionally be visible.
+• The layered construction of the touchscreen monitor contains air, and in rare cases air bubbles may be visible.
 This purely aesthetic display will have no effect whatsoever on the correct functioning of the operator panel.
 This optical effect may occur under certain combinations of environmental factors such as temperature, humidity and atmospheric pressure.